spookylukey/django-views-the-right-way/docs/_sources/index.rst.txt

 you.
 I've also added extra bits for common tasks and patterns in FBVs for which CBVs are often suggested as the solution.
 I have a few aims:

-* I want to show how you can make your views usually shorter and definitely much simpler than if you used CBVs.
+* I want to show how simple and easy views can be.

 * I want you to be freed from learning a whole stack of additional APIs that were only making your life harder (and teaching you bad patterns).

-* Instead of learning a bunch of Django specific APIs, we'll cover much more transferable knowledge:
+* Instead of learning a bunch of Django specific APIs, I want to cover much more transferable knowledge:

   * HTTP principles